json-schema-org/understanding-json-schema/source/conventions.rst

 Draft-specific notes
 --------------------

 The JSON Schema standard has been through a number of revisions or "drafts".
-The most important are Draft 7, the most recent at the time of this writing, and Draft 4, on which a lot of production software was built, and the draft for which an earlier version of this book was written.
+The the current version is Draft 7, but Draft 4 is still widely used as well.

 The text is written to encourage the use of Draft 7 and gives priority to the latest conventions and features, but where it differs from earlier drafts, those differences are highlighted in special call-outs.
 If you only wish to target Draft 7, you can safely ignore those sections.

 |draft7|